alchemmist/blog/site/content/articles/battery-degradation.md

 # Output example:
 # 20
 ```
-Here <code>-d'.'</code> means we split by dot and <code>-f1</code> means we take first part.
+Here `-d'.'` means we split by dot and `-f1` means we take first part.

 ## Waybar module
 In my waybar config <code><span class="tilde">~</span>/.config/waybar/config.json</code> I’m add two modules on right section, but you can do as you want.
 Finally i’m got this:
 ![](/images/battery-waybar-module.png)
-> If you like my wallpaper you can find this and more very good stuff in my <code>dotfiles</code> repository on [GitHub](https://github.com/alchemmist/dotfiles/tree/main/wallpapers).
+> If you like my wallpaper you can find this and more very good stuff in my `dotfiles` repository on [GitHub](https://github.com/alchemmist/dotfiles/tree/main/wallpapers).
 Don’f forgot: I love your stars!

 Let’s see: